sonatype/sca-reference-architectures/infra-azure-ha/README.md

    - Get URLs: `terraform output`
    - Wait 15-20 minutes for all HA services to be ready
    - Default credentials: `admin` / `admin123`
+   - **Security Note**: The deployment uses HTTP (port 80) by default.
+For production, configure HTTPS with SSL certificate (see Production Considerations below).

 ## Configuration